NiGuangOwO/Triggernometry/readme.md

 So a `Fire (Allow Conditions)` button was added to the right-click menu, and an `Allow conditions for autofiring` option was added to trigger settings.
 ### Test action ignoring conditions
 Similar to above, a selection `Test action with live values (ignore conditions)` and the corresponding configuration option to ignore conditions as default were added.
-### Add trigger / folder when selecting a trigger:
+### Main UI
 The `Add trigger / folder` button is now available when a local trigger is selected.
+It would add the trigger / folder to the parent folder of the selected trigger, just like pasting triggers from xml;
+The trigger / folder will be selected after drag and move.
 It would add the trigger / folder to the parent folder of the selected trigger, just like pasting triggers from xml.
 ### Improved CSV Export
 Added support for table variables containing commas and double quotes.
 (Previously the grids were simply joint together with `,`)